Monday, January 30, 2012

 You see this in offhand comments, made as if the underlying premise was true.
 In these folks' reality-view of the world, nearly 1/6 of the population, mostly black, is "on welfare" and never works, and the rest of us are struggling with high taxes as a result.

-Fortunately, they believe, helpful Republicans will throw those blacks off welfare and cut the white folk's taxes as a result, as they will not be burdened by those "Welfare Queens" and their 20 children.
+Fortunately, they believe, helpful Republicans will throw those blacks off welfare and cut the white folk's taxes as a result, and they will not be burdened by those "Welfare Queens" and their 20 children.

 Of course, the real truth is not quite all that.
 While there are too many people on Welfare, the number of real welfare recipients has held pretty steady at about 4 million, or 1 in 75 people.
 It is only by adding the number of Welfare recipients to the number of Medicaid and Food Stamp recipients that one comes up with the "50 million people on welfare" number, which as I noted before, is disingenuous.

 And of course, what largest demographic group is on welfare, collecting food stamps, and on Medicaid?
 Well, white folks, of course.
 As they are the majority of the population, they are the majority of people getting government assistance.
-But that fact doesn't jive with the "narrative" they want to sell you.
+But that fact doesn't jive with the "narrative" that people want to sell you.

 So why do people lie like this?
 Well, to achieve and maintain power, plain and simple.

-While the troops died in droves, my Great-Great Grandfather survived and moved to Texas after the war, much of his wealth intact.
+While the mostly poor troops died in droves, my great-great-grandfather survived and moved to Texas after the war, much of his wealth intact.
 His slaves, not knowing what else to do, went with him.
 Not much had changed for him, really.
 His surviving troops went back to their farms, which were devastated by the war, and tried to eke out a hardscrabble existence.
 It was not hard to steer their anger and resentment over the whole deal against the newly-freed Blacks.
 The KKK was born.

 Fast-forward 150 years and not much has changed.
 The news reports stories about "Welfare Queens" abusing the system, and it is not hard to convince white folks - facing economic difficulties - that these stories apply to ALL Black people.
 Ronald Reagan used this tactic in the 1980 election to defeat Jimmy Carter.
 But it would take another 20 years and a Democratic President (Bill Clinton) to see real Welfare Reform.